 What an interview really is…

 Interviews are a meeting that is set up for employers and job applicants to get to know a little bit more about each other.
 Employers are primarily there to see how you handle yourself and to see the way in which you carry yourself and communicate.
 They want to see your reaction to a routine situation and also how you act under pressure – an interview is a stressful situation for most.
 The way that you speak is very important to potential employers.
 Is there anything about the way you speak that would cause a problem for the job?
 Are you confident in the way you speak?
 Do you have an accent?
 The main reason for this is that the person you are interviewing with will have to work with you, and they want to see if it will be an effective, functional working relationship.
 If you act professionally, but are normal and relaxed without being casual, then you will be successful at your job interview.
-Also, be sure to be familiar with the most common interview questions.
+Also, be sure to be familiar with the most common interview questions and interview blunders.

 There are many people out there who have the skills and experience that you have and would be just as capable as doing the job for which you are applying.
 I know – with everything you’ve invested in your education and career, that’s not what you want to hear.
 But it’s true.
 Most jobs do not take a particularly technical level of skill or education.
 The difference in most applicants is the level of enthusiasm that they have for the job they are applying for.
 If you can demonstrate that you have enthusiasm for the job and have the positive energy and willingness to do your best every single day at work, then you will be that much closer to being hired.